kristoff-it/zig.show/content/speak/index.md

     <details>
       <summary>How does the submission process work?</summary>
       <p>
         Fill the form linked at the bottom of this page.
-As soon as I can, I will get in contact with you to schedule your talk.
-In the Google form you will be asked for your availability on either Saturday or Sunday at varying times.
-These are just indicative times, when it will come to schedule your talk I will work with you to make sure we can find a date and time that works for you (and the other speaker).
+I will get in contact with you to schedule your talk as soon as I can.
       </p>
       <p>
         The show doesn't air always at the same time.
 We change it depending on the needs of the speakers.